void4/keyvm/docs/standard/architecture.md

 In contemporary programming languages a process has a fixed code and data memory attached to (only) it.
 Here, a process is just a list of keys called a *Domain*.

-It's just a KeyPage that contains Keys that point to other Pages that a process needs - the process code, data and stack as well as some more information (more at [Data Structures](datastructures.md)).
+It's just a KeyPage that contains Keys that point to other Pages that a process needs - the processes' code, data and stack as well as some more information (more at [Data Structures](datastructures.md)).

+A Domain can send other domains their DomainKey - a special key that allows others to send it a message.

-Domains pass control to each other by invoking a DomainKey.
-A message contains only a single Key which is copied to the called domains' KeyPage.
-The called domain can then access the (indirectly) referred to pages with that key.
-This is the way data and rights are distributed throughout the system.
+Domains pass control to each other by invoking the CALL instruction with the DomainKey of the other domain and (optionally) another - a 'message' Key - which is copied to the called domains' KeyPage.
+The called Domain can then access everything (indirectly) referred to by key (a Page if it's a PageKey, or more keys if it's a KeyPageKey).

-In this implementation, only one domain has control at a time (single-threaded architecture).
+In this implementation, only one domain is running at a time (single-threaded architecture).

 ### Meters